Portrait of Queen Victoria as a young woman

 1850s Bohemian Garnet and Pearl Brooch.
 Image: The Gemmary

-Jewelers practiced repoussé, hammering malleable metals into designs and cannetille – crafting wire into intricate shapes.
+Jewelers practiced repoussé, hammering malleable metals into intricate designs, and cannetille, crafting wire into elaborate shapes.
 Popular gems included agate, amethyst, diamond, emerald, garnet, malachite, quartz, topaz, and turquoise, often in rose, old mine, and cabochon cuts.
 Tiny seed pearls were woven into floral clusters.

 Large brooches were paired with matching bracelets.
 Girandoles – drop cluster earrings – gained favor as hair trends shifted from bonnets and ear-covering twists to styles that exposed earlobes.
 Many women wore ferroniéres – simple chains around the head with a gem dangling in the middle of the forehead.
 In place of purses, women wore chatelaines, belt-like chains that suspended tools and belongings from their waists.

-The Romantic era ended in 1861 with Prince Albert's premature death.
+The Romantic era ended in 1861 with the premature death of Prince Albert.
 A trend-setting queen and her nation went into mourning, and as cultural priorities shifted, so did jewelry styles.
 In the following article, we'll explore the jewelry of the Grand Era.

 Back to blog